ArashPartow/exprtk/readme.txt

-By default the final statement in an expression will always be present regardless of  its side-effect  status, as  it is  the statement whose value will be used as the result of the expression.
+By default the final statement in an expression will always be present regardless of  its side-effect  status, as  it is  the statement whose value shall be used as the result of the expression.

 In order to further explain the actions taken during the DCE  process, lets review the following expression: